Written by

 Its straight grain and consistent colouring often see it preferred for modern and contemporary homes in New Zealand though it's not limited to this by any stretch of the imagination.
 Garapa is typically sourced from sustainably managed forests in South America making it an environmentally friendly choice.

 Vulcan timber is a thermally modified plantation timber making it a unique type of decking timber to consider.
-It's also treated with an organic preservative system that is able to repel water and increase its overall durability without the use of harsh chemicals.
+It's also treated with an organic preservative system that can repel water and increase its overall durability without the use of harsh chemicals.

 This gives it good structural integrity with less chance of warping or cracking over the short and long term.
 Its rich chocolate brown colour deepens over time with exposure to the sun which is a look and style many find pleasing.